Message from the Chair

 As the Chair of the Department of Criminology and Criminal Justice, I welcome you to our website.
 To familiarize yourself with the Department, I encourage you to consult the newsletters available on our website.
 These informative newsletters highlight departmental activities and achievements each year.

-The Department would like to welcome two new faculty members: Professor Michael Campbell (Ph.D. from the University of California, Irvine) and Professor Matt Vogel (Ph.D. from the University at Albany).
-We are extremely pleased to be joined by these two young scholars.
-While we welcome these two new colleagues, we say goodbye to another; Dr. Kristy Matsuda completed her three-year research professorship and has returned to California.
+The Department would like to welcome two new faculty members: Dan Isom joins as the Professor of Policing and the Community (Ph.D. from the University of Missouri-St. Louis) and Elaine Doherty joins the Department as an Associate Professor (Ph.D. from the University of Maryland).
+We are extremely pleased to be joined by these two scholars.

 The Department continues to increase its online course offerings for students enrolled in the undergraduate program.
-With the scheduled development of CRIMIN 2220, Statistics, we will reach our goal of offering online all courses required to complete the BS degree in Criminology and Criminal Justice.
+As of last year, we now offer online all courses required to complete the BS degree in Criminology and Criminal Justice.
+The following courses are available for online instruction:

 CRIMIN 1100 Introduction to Criminology & Criminal Justice